zamanianlab/ZamanianLabDocs/docs/pipelines_server.md

         1. Login to the [Globus web interface](https://app.globus.org/) with your NetID
         2. If transferring from a personal computer, install and start [Globus Connect Personal](https://www.globus.org/globus-connect-personal).
-        3. If transferring from ResearchDrive, first create a kerberos ticket by running the command `ssh [netid]@doit-rci-00025.doit.wisc.edu`.
-        4. In the web interface, set the view to two panels using the icon on the top right.
+        3. In the web interface, set the view to two panels using the icon on the top right.
-        5. On one side of the interface, click Collection and choose the desired endpoint (`chtc#staging`, `wisc-drive`, or your personal   computer).
+        4. On one side of the interface, click Collection and choose the desired endpoint (`chtc#staging`, `wisc-drive-mzamanian`, or your personal computer).
-        6. Choose the other endpoint for the other side of the interface.
+        5. Choose the other endpoint for the other side of the interface.
-        7. Type `/staging/groups/zamanian_group/` into the Path box of the `chtc#staging` collection and press Enter (you may be required to  login with your NetID   again).
-Use `/mnt/researchdrive/mzamanian/` for `wisc-drive`.
+        6. Type `/staging/groups/zamanian_group/` into the Path box of the `chtc#staging` collection and press Enter (you may be required to login with your NetID again).
-        8. Navigate to the desired directories.
+        7. Navigate to the desired directories.
-        9. Drag and drop files to transfer them; you will receive an email upon transfer completion.
+        8. Drag and drop files to transfer them; you will receive an email upon transfer completion.
-        10. Exit the SSH once finished transferring to/from ResearchDrive.
+        9. Exit the SSH once finished transferring to/from ResearchDrive.
-        11. Login to the transfer server and archive the directories in `input/` and `metadata/` with the command `tar -cvf {plate}.tar   {plate}`.
+        10. Login to the transfer server and archive the directories in `input/` and `metadata/` with the command `tar -cvf {plate}.tar {plate}`.
             To loop this command for several files, use: `for f in *NJW*; do tar -cvf $f.tar $f; done` (use a regular expression that will work for your folders).
-        12. Delete the original, unarchived directories.
+        11. Delete the original, unarchived directories.

     1B. **Command line transfer with smbclient**